Upgrading Your Technology Helps Maximize Your Firm’s Potential

 This article provides some tips regarding how law firms can easily get their tech up to speed.

-Outdated Tech Can Hurt Your Ability to Bring in and Retain Clients
+Outdated Tech Can Hurt Your Ability to Bring In and Retain Clients

 Modern clients have become accustomed to user-friendly experiences when interacting with businesses.
 More and more business is being conducted online.
 E-commerce as a share of total retail sales continues to increase.
 Smartphones are capable of operating as mobile offices anywhere an internet connection is available.

-In fact, according to a recent Microsoft survey, an overwhelming 91% of respondents would discontinue a relationship with a business if the business was continuing to use outdated technology.
 Clients expect their firms to maintain a modern web presence, not only with regard to the firm’s website and social media activities, but also including the way the law firm is able to interact with clients using mobile and online platforms.

 If a law firm appears to subsist on out of date technology, it sends a message to existing and prospective clients that the firm is not on top of its game, regardless of the practice’s actual legal capabilities.